Evan2169/ConnectFour_SENG513_Project/README.md

 NOTE
 - All other dependencies should be installed automatically.
 I tried to get ts-node to not need extra installation steps, but couldn't get it working.
 - Opening my project in multiple windows/tabs of the same browser will break it.
 If it is run in different browsers or on different machines, it will work dandy.
-It does not seem to work on my phone (Samsung Galaxy S6 in Chrome), with the problem seeming to come from Websockets not working properly.
 - Code got a little sloppy with the last bit of functionality that I was working on.
 "ConnectFourGame.ts" and "GameMapper.ts" are unnecessarily coupled and a little tough to read.
-- I was able to run my server on the CPSC Linux machines following the steps I've provided.